-This year has already been a big one for Bikes for the World, Taylor Jones, our Chief Operating Officer, has been appointed Executive Director.
+This year was a been a big one for Bikes for the World, Taylor Jones, our Chief Operating Officer, was appointed Executive Director.
 With his expertise in international program work, strong leadership skills and experience in the bike industry and a solid knowledge of Bikes for the World, he’s the perfect person to move the organization forward.
 Keith Oberg, our founder has retired.
 As Executive Director Emeritus, he sits on our board and still helps out at collections and loadings.

 After years of bouncing around borrowed spaces, which included warehouses, a barn, a shopping mall and even a prison, we finally set down more permanent roots.
 In 2017 we signed a lease for a warehouse in Rockville, Maryland.
 Combining our office and warehouse space improved our operational efficiency and allowed us to open our workshop more frequently to volunteers, who keep a steady supply of spare parts for our overseas partners.
 We’re also thrilled to provide a strong volunteer base in the community.